 Cook time, fuel consumption, ability to cook a meal without scorching it, all depend upon the construction and materials of your cook pot.

-Let's take a quick tour of your options.
+Let's take a quick tour of your options for backpacking kitchen essentials.

 Titanium is lighter, heats quickly, and may come with a no stick finish.